Cha2500/ada-2022-project-datajugglers/README.md

-# Networking in the movie insustry : a key to success ?
+# Networking in the movie industry : a key to success ?

 <p align="center">